-ALWAYS regress and progress as needed.
+ALWAYS regress and progress as required.
 Not sure how?
-Find me at: email@example.com.
+Get me at: email@example.com.

 About Coach Kennedy

-Coach Kennedy (Kennedy Lodato) is a 28-year advocate of health and a 14-year veteran of the fitness industry with a thirst for knowledge and a passion for teaching and running his Coach Kennedy Mentorships, private coaching, program design, and assessment courses, foot workshops, and so much more!
-Coach Kennedy is also a Fitness Educator of LIVE education to the fitness industry, teaching for canfitpro, and EBFA- Evidence Based Fitness Academy (www.ebfafitness.com).
+Coach Kennedy (Kennedy Lodato) is a 29-year advocate of health and a 14-year veteran of the fitness industry with a thirst for knowledge and a passion for teaching and running his own mentorships, live education, workshops, and lectures.
+He is also an educator for canfitpro and EBFA- the Evidence Based Fitness Academy (ebfafitness.com).